michiakig/maml/README.md

 It should build under MLton and other Standard ML compilers, as it doesn't use any language extensions, but this still needs to be tested and MLton `.mlb` files need to be written to make this easier.

-## todos
+## TODO

 ### lexer

-- Comments
+- comments

 ### parser

+- Parser.parse, parseExpr, parseDecl, parseType should accept streams and readers, not lists
-- type annotations on any expression
+- type annotations
 - Infix of 'a * string * 'a t * 'a t
                 ^^^^^^ Infix should take a string for the op, not a binop
 - return value of type `(SyntaxError, AST) either`